garrandall/popular-music-data/tracks/two-ten-six-eighteen--doesn-t-anybody-know-my-name--jimmie-rodgers.md

 Ya can't go far away on just a soldier's pay
 Doesn't anybody know my name?
-Use'ta be when i could see, everybody wanted me
+Use'ta be when I could see, everybody wanted me
 Now nobody comes to see a blind man catch a train Please tell me if you can what time do the trains roll in?
 Two-ten, six-eighteen